 Spades is one of the most popular games on the internet.
-It is a trick-taking card game.
-In our guide on How to Play Spades, we have covered the full game from the basics.
-So, if you don’t know anything about this game then just go through the guide and you’ll be able to play the game.
-So, let’s start our guide on How to Play Spades.
+It is a trick-taking style card game.
+Here is the guide on How to Play Spades.

-A 52 cards standard deck is used in this game.
+A 52 cards standard deck and four players are required to play this game.

 The spade suit is the trump suit every time.

-The main objective of the game is to score 500 points by winning at least the number of tricks bid by the player.
+The main objective in Spades is to score 500 points by winning, at least the number of tricks bid by the player.
 A trick includes one card played by each player.

 Determining Dealer and Dealing The Cards